 That day I asked every local person that we met if they had ever seen fog in Death Valley in all the time that they had lived in the area.
 Not one person that I spoke to had ever seen fog before in the area.
 The weather continued to be overcast with dense cloud cover, again not conducive to photography on the dunes, because without sunlight there are no highlights and the sand look very monochromatic and dull.

 However, in the afternoon the clouds began to thin and disperse so we headed back to dunes hoping for a little more light to make a sunset shoot possible.
 We have found through experience that the highest and most dramatic dunes are the ones located nearest to the visitor parking lot near Stovepipe Wells.
-However, these dunes are also the most traversed by visitors, and consequentially, the dunes are marred with hundreds, if not thousands of footsteps, not exactly attractive in any composition for a photographer.
+However, these dunes are also the most traversed by visitors, and consequentially, the dunes are marred with hundreds, if not thousands, of footsteps, not exactly attractive in any composition for a photographer.

 Nevertheless, we all wanted to go out on the dunes for sunset and picked a place to enter the area someways farther down from the visitor parking lot, hoping that the area would be less marked by footprints.
-I am including an image of the largest dunes in the area, just to give someone who has never beenthere an idea of what the big dunes look like, as well as the ever present footprints.
+I am including an image of the largest dunes in the area, just to give someone who has never been there an idea of what the big dunes look like, as well as the ever present footprints.

 If you can enlarge this image enough, you will see people standing on the top ridges of the dunes that will give you some perspective of the enormity of these magnificent structures.
 On this day, a first time for me, we walked out into these dunes after a little less that half an inch had fallen over two days.
 A relatively unusual amount of rain considering that Death valley has an annual rainfall of less than 2 inches per year.

 When we first began walking on the dunes, the sand, wet from the recent rainfall, had a completely different look and feel to it than I had ever seen previously.
 It was easier to walk on, as the dampness made it more stable.
-The image above shows what the sand looked like, and nevertheless, we were all happy to be out photographing the dunes finally!
+The image above shows what the sand looked like, and we were all happy to be out photographing the dunes finally!

 Here is another image below, similar to the first, but with no people and the footprints removed.

-I left this evening hoping that we would have an opportunity to shoot a sunrise on the dunes the next day.
+I left this evening hoping that we would have an opportunity to shoot a sunrise on the dunes the next morning.
 This is my favorite time to photograph the dunes.
 You walk out in the dark to find a position that you can shoot from when the sun rises and the first low light hits the sand.
 The transformation that occurs of the dunes is simply magical, something that I have experienced previously on many occasions, and one that I wanted to experience again.

-Before I show you the images from our sunrise shoot on January 11, I thought I would show you a couple of images that we shot in Badwater Basin, the other significant photographic location in Death Valley.
+Before I show you the images from our sunrise shoot on January 11, I thought I would show you a couple of images that I shot in Badwater Basin, the other significant photographic location in Death Valley.
 Badwater Basin is an endorheic basin in Death Valley National Park, noted as the lowest point in North America, with a depth of 282 ft (86 m) below sea level.
-My iPhone compass screen grab shows the -280 ft Elevation, missing the lowest point by 2 feet!
+My iPhone compass screen grab shows a -280 ft Elevation, missing the lowest point by 2 feet!
 Mount Whitney, the highest point in the contiguous 48 United States, is only 84.6 miles (136 km) to the northwest.

 Badwater contains rusty salt formations, that we were hoping would contain water from the recent rains, and that water can then form a reflective surface, that is ideal to reflect the colors of a setting sun over the Panimont Range.
 Having scouted out the area previously, we knew where the water was, and how to get to the best location.
 It consisted of walking out from the main designated parking area for approximately 30 minutes.
-We tried a location that would have been a shorter trek out, but discovered that we had to walk through heavy mud.
-Shorter, but damn near impossible to get through.
+We tried a location that would have been a shorter trek out, but discovered that we had to walk through heavy mud - shorter, but damn near impossible to get through.